Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-An important class of probability distributions are the \emph{exchangeable distributions}~\cite{Diaconis_1977}, which have the property that the probability of a sequence of ones and zeros is only a function of the number of ones in the binary string.
-We have constructed a family of exchangeable distributions that we conjecture is a minimum entropy exchangeable solution with entropy $\tilde{S}^{exch}_2$ that scales linearly with $N$:
+{An important class of probability distributions are the \emph{exchangeable distributions}~{\cite{Diaconis_1977}}, which are distributions over multiple variables that are symmetric under any permutation of those variables.
+For binary systems, exchangeable distributions have the property that the probability of a~sequence of ones and zeros is only a~function of the number of ones in the binary string.} We have constructed a~family of exchangeable distributions, with entropy $\tilde{S}^{exch}_2$, that we conjecture to be minimum entropy exchangeable solutions.
+The entropy of our exchangeable constructions scale linearly with $N$: